Armandpl/GrowOnline-Java/README.md

 # GrowOnline
 [This tutorial is a work in progress, you can expect it to be finished by the end of next week]

-First of all, if you don't know what is GrowOnline, go check out our [website](http://growonline.fr).
+First of all, if you don't know what GrowOnline is, go check out our [website](http://growonline.fr).

 ## Hardware
 Now that you know what you're going to make you'll need some stuff: